Internationale Fachkräfte installieren Solarmodule

 Recognition of qualifications

-Special rules also apply to EU citizens in regard to the recognition of professional qualifications.
-The Professional Qualifications Directive states that most professional qualifications will be recognised as an equivalent in the member states of the EU, thus giving professionals free access to the domestic labour market.
-The Directive applies to those citizens of the EU, the European Economic Area and Switzerland who have obtained their professional qualification in a member state, granting them access to the same occupation under the same conditions as German nationals.
+Special rules also apply to EU citizens in regard to the recognition of non-academic vocational qualifications.
+The EU Recognition Directive states that most non-academic vocational qualifications will be recognised as an equivalent in the member states of the EU, thus giving professionals free access to the domestic labour market.
+The Directive applies to those citizens of the EU, the European Economic Area and Switzerland who have obtained their qualification in a member state, granting them access to the same occupation under the same conditions as German nationals.

-You can find detailed information about the recognition of professional qualifications for EU citizens in our "Recognition" section and on the Recognition in Germany website.
+You can find detailed information about the recognition of non-academic vocational qualifications for EU citizens in our "Recognition" section and on the Recognition in Germany website.

 Studying